-Myanmar reports 1,205 new COVID-19 cases, 32 more deaths | english.lokmat.com
+Myanmar reports 1,205 new Covid-19 cases, 32 more deaths | english.lokmat.com

-Myanmar reported 1,205 new COVID-19 cases with a daily test positivity rate of 6.8 per cent in the past 24 hours, according to a release from the Ministry of Health on Saturday.
+Yangon, Oct 17 Myanmar reported 1,205 new Covid-19 cases with a daily test positivity rate of 6.8 per cent in the past 24 hours, according to a release from the Ministry of Health on Saturday.

 The death toll increased to 18,329 after 32 new deaths were reported, the release said.